HOPE BRIGGS

 lirico spinto soprano

-In previous seasons, she appeared as Marschallin in excerpts of Der Rosenkavalier with Fremont Symphony Orchestra, performed Bruckner’s Te Deum with Oakland Symphony, returned to Baton Rouge for Opéra Louisiane’s 10th Anniversary Gala, and made two important role debuts: Nedda in I Pagliacci with Festival Opera and the title role in Joplin’s Treemonisha with Mississippi Symphony Orchestra.
+In previous seasons, Hope Briggs made her debut with Reno Chamber Orchestra in Beethoven’s Ah!
+Perfido, which she repeated with Symphony Parnassus shortly after, appeared as Marschallin in excerpts of Der Rosenkavalier with Fremont Symphony Orchestra, performed Bruckner’s Te Deum with Oakland Symphony, returned to Baton Rouge for Opéra Louisiane’s 10th Anniversary Gala, and made two important role debuts: Nedda in I Pagliacci with Festival Opera and the title role in Joplin’s Treemonisha with Mississippi Symphony Orchestra.
 She sang Cio Cio San in Madama Butterfly with Opéra Louisiane, debuted at Carnegie Hall with the New England Symphonic Ensemble, and sang Verdi’s Messa da Requiem with the San Francisco Choral Society at Davies Symphony Hall.

 As a critically acclaimed Verdi soprano, Ms. Briggs is known for the depth and beauty of her voluptuous voice, and was hailed as “an artist of vocal sensitivity, theatrical wisdom and integrity.”
 Her commanding stage presence and moving interpretations have brought her to great success singing the title role in Aida with Nevada Opera, Sacramento Opera, and Cedar Rapids Opera, Leonora in Il Trovatore with El Paso Opera, Opera Roanoke, and Festival Opera of Walnut Creek as well as Amelia in Un Ballo in Maschera also with Festival Opera of Walnut Creek.